Flexible Sidecars – Counter Steering at its Best

 - Cannot be easily disconnected from the motorcycle to allow solo riding as is possible with a Leaner Sidecar

 Now we will look at examples of Flexible Sidecars, from the past to the present, built by various manufacturers and the construction and attachment of flexible sidecars.

-What makes Flexible Sidecars unique is the location of the sidecar wheel in the center of the boat.
+What makes Flexible Sidecars unique is the location of the sidecar wheel in the centre of the boat.

 This is the reason I did not consider a Flexible Sidecar as a good option for wheelchair access.
 The occupant in the wheelchair would sit too high in the sidecar boat.
-Also, to ensure the ramp would not be too steep, it would need to be really long to enable access.
+Also, to ensure the ramp would not be too steep, would require a long ramp to enable access.

 Only approximately 200 Flexit sidecars were built between 1981 and 2005.

 Fleximum Sidecars were built in Canada.